 I suspect managers fail because they haven’t developed the skills to be a good manager.

-I don’t buy that successful managers are “born leaders.”
-I believe that successful managers have skills and abilities related to both management and leadership behaviors.
-And, my experience is that except for those rare birds who just don’t like working with other people–people can learn the skills and develop the abilities to be successful managers.
+I don’t buy that good managers are “born leaders”.
+I believe that good managers have skills and abilities related to both management and leadership behaviors.
+And my experience is that, except for those rare birds who just don’t like working with other people, people can learn the skills and develop the abilities to be successful managers.
 (Assuming reasonable emotional adjustment, self-awareness, and the ability to inspect and adapt their own behavior.)

-Of course, it’s harder to learn those skills and develop those abilities when there aren’t good role models, and when a new manager doesn’t have coaching and support to improve.
+Of course, it’s harder to develop the qualities of a good manager when there aren’t good role models and when a new manager doesn’t have coaching and support to improve.